rlisle/Patriot/README.md

 Alexa, and iOS apps.

 Refer to my blog at lisles.net for more information.
+All this code is running in my RV, but is a work-in-progress.
+It may take me awhile to get it all posted in this Github repo.
+I ask for your indulgence in allowing me time to get all the pieces uploaded here.

 This project is intended to help other hobbyist that want to create their own Arduino IoT devices, but may not want to create their own